Jtewen/chatbot-mettle/readme.md

 The project includes a fine-tuning implementation that allows the model to learn directly from the USCIS manual using QLoRA (Quantized Low-Rank Adaptation).
 This approach significantly reduces memory requirements while maintaining model quality.
 It also defaults to using Llama 3.2 for a smaller footprint.

 I've decided to take a more manual approach to fine-tuning, as opposed to using the Hugging Face Trainer API or Unsloth.
 This allows for more control over the training process and the ability to implement custom techniques such as multi-format prompt templates and data augmentation.
 It also reduces the amount of dependencies and external libraries required for the proof of concept.
+At scale, I would recommend using a more specialized framework such as Unsloth or TRL.

 It is untested as I do not have the resources to run it in a timely manner.